Rsaini29/project-1-elk-stack/README.md

 ![Network Diagram](https://github.com/Rsaini29/Azure_Project/blob/main/Images/Network_Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the Azure_Project file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of this project file may be used to install only certain pieces of it, such as Filebeat.

 [Filebeat Playbook](https://github.com/Rsaini29/Azure_Project/blob/main/Images/filebeat_playbook%20yml_file.rtf)